 - this is a fair-sized coffin cookie cutter and fairly priced if you are an Amazon Prime member.

-Pro Tip To Make Cleanup Easier From The Blood Oozing Out Of the Coffins
+Pro Tips To Make Cleanup Easier From The Blood Oozing Out Of the Coffins

-While I state that this is a pro tip I really think it is a pretty standard item in most kitchens so no scary surprises here!
+While I state that this is a pro tip, I really think it is a pretty standard item in most kitchens, so there are no scary surprises here!

 Other Creative Spooky Halloween Food Ideas